F-1 International Students

 - Notify OISS of any graduate assistant awards or scholarships, by providing us a copy of the award letter

 - Only work with proper authorization.
-F-1 students are permitted to work on campus up to a maximum of 20 hours/week during fall & winter terms.
+F-1 students are permitted to work on campus up to a maximum of 20 hours/week during fall and winter terms.
 See employment information for additional details.

 Notifying OISS – you must notify OISS when: